datapeopleconnected/buttress-js/docs/getting-started/quick-start.md

 The combination of the processes make up ButtressJS, the don't nessesarly need to be run on the same system.

 ### First Run - Super Token
-On first run a super token will be generated, this can be found in `app_data/super.json`.
-The JSON object found within this file is a dump of the super application object but the most important property is `"token"`.
+On first run a super token will be generated, this can be found in `app_data/${app_code}.json`.
+The default app_code is `buttressjs` The JSON object found within this file is a dump of the super application object but the most important property is `"token"`.
 Please copy this value or the file to a safe place for use later.
 Once you've made a copy delete the file.

 An example of the token is the following `hkcQ4Fx98VpFV0kIBtU8s0hsgglkgRFlc1Vk`.
 A token is required whenever a call is made to Buttress.